 In order to complete their education, students must earn a minimum of 90 semester hours with a 2.0 GPA or higher and all assignments must be successfully finished.
 Each student is required to receive the approval of CLIHM faculty to be a candidate recommended for the pastoral ministry of the ELCS/S.

 The CLIHM curriculum is evaluated each time a seminary class is accepted for the preparation for the Holy Ministry.
-The seminary curriculum is taught by volunteer instructors who come from Sudan and other countries of the world.
+The seminary curriculum is taught by volunteer instructors who come from the U.S., Sudan, Kenya and other countries of the world.
 Seminary students achieve the equivalent of a Bachelor of Divinity.

 Click here for a printable PDF of a sample daily schedule at CLIHM.